j-pride/manual/manual.md

 - `pride.bindvars = on|off`

   Specifies if PriDE is supposed to use bind variables by default.
 Without this configuration parameter, PriDE talks plain SQL if not explicitly coded differently by the application.
-Prepared operations (see chapter [Mass Operations](#mass-operations)) always use bind variables, and the WhereCondition class (see chapter [Find and Query](#find-and-query)) provides the method bindvarsOn() to overrule the default.
+[Prepared operations](#prepared-operations) always use bind variables, and the WhereCondition class (see chapter [Find and Query](#find-and-query)) provides the method bindvarsOn() to overrule the default.
 If you are working with binary large objects attributes (BLOBs), you must switch bind variables on as there is no plain SQL representation for these attributes.

 - `pride.systime = 1000230`